GSM Fabric Weight Chart: 180gsm vs 300gsm vs 400gsm (With Real Examples)

 The right GSM is not the heaviest — it is the one that matches your brand's positioning, your price point, and your customer's expectations.

 For a deeper dive into fabric types across all these weights, read our guide to fabric weights or browse our fabric library.
+For product-specific guidance: custom hoodie manufacturing, t-shirt manufacturing, sweatshirt production, and joggers manufacturing.

 At White Cotton, we stock fabrics from 100 GSM poplin to 580 GSM brushed fleece — and our signature 1100 GSM Double-Layered Hoodie for brands that want something nobody else has.
 Request fabric swatches to feel the difference yourself.